-- 1. Explore topics such as: - a. the academic and administrative resources and infrastructure needed to support experiential learning; - b. awarding students with credit or recognition for such activities; develop a cocurricular transcript and a plan for maintaining it. - c. faculty work load issues and incentives associated with the supervision of experiential learning activities; - d. increasing internal grant funds for student research; - e. coordinating and connecting students to opportunities;
+- 1. Explore topics such as: - a. the academic and administrative resources and infrastructure needed to support experiential learning; - b. awarding students with credit or recognition for such activities; develop a cocurricular transcript and a plan for maintaining it. - c. faculty work load issues and incentives associated with the supervision of experiential learning activities; - d. increasing internal grant funds for student research;

-- f. providing transportation resources for off-campus activities; and - g. developing professionalism and critical thinking skills through such experiences. - 2.
+- e. coordinating and connecting students to opportunities; - f. providing transportation resources for off-campus activities; and - g. developing professionalism and critical thinking skills through such experiences. - h. offering grant funds for service learning projects or events that enhance the learning outcomes in a course. - 2.
 Prioritize and implement recommendations of the external consultants from the Council on Undergraduate Research. - 3.
 Establish a Director of Service Learning and form a Service Learning Committee with Academic Affairs and Student Affairs representatives. - 4.
 Develop a coordinated university-wide approach to community outreach to increase the opportunities for experiential learning and the level of university-community engagement. - a.
 Develop a centralized communication structure and website that publicizes experiential learning opportunities for and achievements of students and faculty. - b.
 Develop a centralized office of service learning with dedicated staffing that links Academic Affairs and Student Affairs. - 5.
 Create incentives that encourage a university-wide commitment to experiential learning and community outreach and engagement.
 Form a committee on experiential learning with representatives from service learning, internships, and research initiatives. - 6.
 Encourage members of faculty, staff, and management who serve as community leaders to provide experiential learning opportunities for students. - 7.
 Explore ways to integrate SU's Centers with students' academic and experiential learning.
-Including, but not limited to the proposed funding of the already approved Center for Land Use.
+Including, but not limited to support of the Center for Land Use and the Broadside Center, among others. - 8.
 Establish a physical presence in downtown Shippensburg that provides a natural intersection of university and community interests and activities.
-For example, SU could collaborate with community groups to provide space for student entertainment, art shows, and reading events, as well as provide opportunities for students to gain experience in managing the space, running events, etc.
+For example, SU could collaborate with community groups to provide space for student entertainment, art shows, and reading events, as well as provide opportunities for students to gain experience in managing the space, running events, etc. - 9.
+For service learning and study abroad courses, clarify the processes for course approvals, and associated contracting and legal requirements. - 10.
+Clarify information security and international export/import control forms and requirements for faculty and students travelling abroad for study abroad courses.